Motherwort

 • Digestive Ease: Soothes stress-related digestive upset through antispasmodic properties.
 Helps relieve nervous stomach and anxiety-induced discomfort.

-When smoked, motherwort effects begin within minutes and last 1-2 hours.
+When smoked, motherwort effects begin within minutes and typically last 1-2 hours.
 The experience brings mild euphoria and mental clarity rather than intense sensations.
-Users describe peaceful alertness with better focus.
+Users describe a state of peaceful alertness with improved focus and emotional grounding.

-This makes it appropriate for daytime use without cognitive impairment.
-The smoke is relatively smooth with a mildly bitter, earthy taste.
+This makes motherwort appropriate for daytime use without cognitive impairment.
+The smoke is relatively smooth with a mildly bitter, earthy taste that most find pleasant.

-Individual responses vary by sensitivity and amount used.
-Some blend motherwort with chamomile or lavender for deeper relaxation.
-Others combine it with mullein for a smoother smoking experience.
+Individual responses vary based on personal sensitivity and the amount used.
+Some people blend motherwort with chamomile or lavender for deeper relaxation.
+Others combine it with mullein for a smoother smoking experience and added respiratory support.

 leonurus cardiaca, lamiaceae, motherwort